 Long thin socks (thick socks limit support and create unwanted bumps inside the skates)

-Week 6: Evaluation of skills week!
-Each skater receives a written evaluation & recommendation for next level.
-Earlybird discount begins (1 week to receive $10 off next session)
+Week 6: Each skater receives a written evaluation and recommendation for their next level.
+Early bird discounts begin for future sessions (receive $10 off your next session)

-Week 7: Graduation ceremoy and Intro to next level skills.
-Invite family and friends to show off your progress
+Week 7: Graduation ceremoy and introduction to next level skills.
+Invite your family and friends to show off your progress